 It's difficult to quantify, but some would argue that New Zealand tap water is at least as clean as what you drink from a bottle in most parts of the world.
 It's possible to drink directly from many New Zealand lakes, which is more than you can say about many places on the planet.

 When you think of Southeast Asia, you usually don't think of clean water.
-You also don't typically imagine clean cities; however, once you visit Singapore and see its gleaming urban core, it's not surprising to conclude that tap water here is also extremely clean.
+You also don't typically imagine clean cities; however, once you visit Singapore and observe its gleaming urban core, it's not surprising to conclude that tap water here is also extremely clean.

 Of course, having clean water is more a matter of necessity for Singapore than it is idealism.
-The tiny nation, which has been independent for less than a century, occupies a land area similar to the city of Los Angeles, but has more than 5 million residents.
+The tiny nation, which has been independent for less than a century, occupies a land area similar to the city of Los Angeles, but has more than five million residents.

 Clean tap water is one of Singapore's most important resources—without it, the country's longstanding prosperity could begin to fade away.